VoltDB/meshmonitor/README.md

 # Obtaining Meshmonitor

-Primary distribution form of Meshmonitor is a compiled binary for Linux (x64).
-In this form it is a Java application compiled to the native executable using [GraalVM Community Edition](https://github.com/graalvm/graalvm-ce-builds/releases/).
+Meshmonitor is distributed as a compiled binary for Linux (x64).
+That is, a Java application compiled to the native executable using [GraalVM Community Edition](https://github.com/graalvm/graalvm-ce-builds/releases/).
 It has no additional dependencies and can be run as is.

-Pure Java version in jar form (meshmonitor.jar) is also available, and it will work on any platform with installed Java 21 or later (but was only tested on Linux).
+A pure Java version in jar form (meshmonitor.jar) is also available.
+The Java version should work on any platform with Java 21 or later installed (although it has only been tested on Linux).

 # Using Meshmonitor

 Meshmonitor strives to adhere to the industry standard [guidelines](https://clig.dev/#guidelines) on CLI design.
-It's various options can be printed using `-h` parameter.
+The command options can be printed using the `-h` parameter.
 This section describes basic usage and how the mesh is formed.

-The central part to operation of this tool is the concept of mesh - set of connections between nodes such that each node is connected to all others forming a [complete graph](https://en.wikipedia.org/wiki/Complete_graph):
+The central focus for this tool is the concept of a mesh: a set of connections between nodes such that each node is connected to all others forming a [complete graph](https://en.wikipedia.org/wiki/Complete_graph):

 ```text